 - Stop smoking

 People with the earlier form (nonproliferative) of diabetic retinopathy may not need treatment.
-However, they should be closely followed by an eye doctor who is trained to treat diabetic retinopathy.
+However, they should be closely followed by an eye care doctor who is trained to treat diabetic retinopathy.

 Treatment usually does not reverse damage that has already occurred.
 However, it can help keep the disease from getting worse.
 Once your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.